 What is the disadvantage of using a Debt Settlement?

 If your settlement involves only repaying part of your debts, this could have an ongoing adverse effect on your credit rating.
 Even though you may have come to a satisfactory arrangement with your creditors, any Default Notices or court action (e.g. CCJs) taken against you will still remain on your credit file for 6 years from the date they were registered.
-However, your creditor should mark your debt as ‘satisfied’, so that future searches on your credit file will show that you have dealt with your debt successfully and owe no further money to that creditor.
+However, as long as your settlement doesn’t have outstanding payments, your creditor could mark your debt as ‘satisfied’, so that future searches on your credit file will show that you have dealt with your debt successfully and owe no further money to that creditor.

 Struggling with debts?
 Contact us today!

 At PayPlan, we like to do things differently.
 We see debt as a PART OF LIFE so we can discuss a wide range of practical debt solutions that help people to deal with their debt and get on with living their life.